Our Kuroki denim jacket: how to rethink a men's classic?

 The Kuroki jacket: why did we want to do things differently?

-When we talk about "denim jacket" The first image that comes to mind is the famous “trucker jacket” that has been found everywhere for decades.
+When we talk about "denim jacket" The first image that comes to mind is the famous "trucker jacket" that has been seen everywhere for decades.

-Because honestly, the denim jacket has no shortage of variations that draw on retro inspirations or very raw workwear.
+Because honestly, the denim jacket has no shortage of variations that draw on retro inspiration or raw workwear.

-In fact, even type III, which is the most contemporary basic that we see everywhere, still has a very vintage connotation.
+In fact, even Type III, which is the more contemporary basic that we see everywhere, still has a very vintage connotation.

-So if we're talking about type II or I which are much more retro, it's not even worth looking for modernity...
+So if we talk about type II or I which are much more retro, there is no point in looking for modernity...
 It's vintage, or nothing!

 Type I, type II, type III...
 For decades, even more than a century for some, nothing has changed in the design of denim jackets.
 We really wanted something different...